 You also play an active part in shaping your Danish courses.
 We engage in a dialogue with you about your expectations and satisfaction before and after each course to make sure that you get the best possible learning experience.

 You must have at least 12 years of schooling and good English proficiency to enroll in our Danish courses as from August 2018 – but we are planning to offer Danish courses for all students beginning in January 2019.

 We will be introducing additional courses this autumn and early 2019, so keep an eye on our website or sign up for our newsletter.

-Until then we recommend that you sign up for FVU Reading.
+Until then we recommend that you sign up for FVU Danish.
 Through FVU, we provide free Danish classes starting in August 2018.